Governors Island Tolerance Walk

 (Governor Andrew M. Cuomo's Inaugural Address of January 1, 2011)

-The 1624 Governors Island landing delivered New York State's oldest laws and ordinances from the States of Holland, including the judicial right to religious tolerance which applied to what is now the NY Tri-State region between 38 and 42 degrees latitude.
+The 1624 Governors Island landing delivered New York State's oldest laws and ordinances from the Dutch Republic, including the juridical rights to religious tolerance and freedom of conscience which applied to what is now the NY Tri-State region between 38 and 42 degrees latitude.
 They imbued the Island with what today is still a universal value of historic substance and 21st-century pertinence.
 That these oldest laws uniquely affected New York's culture and jurisprudence is inarguable.
 The Island's symbolic value to America's citizens, if not humanity at large, is unquestionable.

-Yet, New York State Legislators and the Governor have ignored the critical role Governors Island played in 1624 in the founding of the State of New York and the State's judicial contribution to America's culture of freedom - the State's birthright - while implicitly dignifying a faulty history as insisted upon for years by the Battery Conservancy, the Governors Island Preservation and Education Corporation ("GIPEC') and, since April 2010, its succesor entity, the Trust for Governors Island, on their web sites.
+Yet, since 1997, New York State Legislators and the Governor have ignored the critical role Governors Island played in 1624 in the founding of the State of New York and the State's juridical contribution to America's culture of freedom - the State's birthright - while implicitly dignifying a faulty history as insisted upon for years by the National Park Service, the Battery Conservancy, the Governors Island Preservation and Education Corporation ("GIPEC' - a State agency) and, since April 2010, its succesor entity, the Trust for Governors Island (a City agency), on their web sites.

-After innumerable attempts at discombobulated, politically fragmented plans devoid of any coherence, vision or meaningful substance, GIPEC - entrusted with the development of the Island since 2003 - presented its last plan to the public in 2009.
-It called for a generic park made of recycled materials and had chosen its latest straw man, the architectural firm of "West8," to lead that project.
-The anticipated park is economically unfeasible, financially unsustainable and has no meaning to the nation, New York State or New York City.
+After innumerable attempts at discombobulated, politically fragmented plans devoid of any coherence, vision or meaningful substance, and mindlessly throwing away $350,000 of tax monies to an unworkable and unattainable identity project proposed by a downtown real estate holder, GIPEC - entrusted with the development of the Island since 2003 - presented its last plan to the public in 2009.
+GIPEC was thus able to avoid being held accountable for rejecting the State's historic, fundamental tenet of Tolerance as the founding principle of American liberty which had been delivered first into the New World onto the State's birthplace - Governors Island - in 1624.
+This also enabled GIPEC to circumvent, in its development plans, NY State's primary history as started by New York's first settlers to the Island.
+GIPEC's plan called for a generic park made of recycled materials and had chosen its latest straw man, the architectural firm of "West8," to lead that project.
+The anticipated park is historically irrelevant, economically unfeasible, financially unsustainable and has no meaning whatsoever to the nation, New York State and New York City.

 Additionally, West8's promulgated mandate had been conditioned upon the omission of any reference to the Island's profound historical importance and national symbolic value respecting American liberty.
 Furthermore, in December 2008, GIPEC had started to solicit ideas from the public (!) for the naming of a section of the proposed park on Governors Island without ever having recognized or considered State Legislative Resolutions No. 5476 and No. 2708 of May 2002 which affirm the Island as the birthplace of New York State and the origin of American [religious] tolerance or toleration.